BoD Minutes – August 2021

 Minutes of NCR-SCCA Monthly Board of Directors Meeting

-Present: John Bodnar, Heather Clark, Anna Crissman, Eric Danielsen, Blair Deffenbaugh, Bruce Dover, Nikki Edwards, Sam Fouse, Al Heatwole, Joe Lyons, Stephen Miller, Chris Schimmel, Mark Senior, James Shanks, Ben Tyler, and Kit Williams, all attended via video conference, due to the ongoing threat of the COVID-19 virus.
-Justin Deffenbaugh and Heather Powers did not attend.
+Present: John Bodnar, Cameron Conover, Anna Crissman, Blair Deffenbaugh, Justin Deffenbaugh, Eric Danielsen, Bruce Dover, Sam Fouse, Al Heatwole, Joe Lyons, Stephen Miller, Wayne Quick, Chris Schimmel, Mark Senior, James Shanks, Chuck Stanley, Paul Spencer, Ben Tyler, and Kit Williams, all attended via Zoom video conference.

-- The NCR BoD meeting was called to order by RE Anna Crissman at approximately 7:34 PM, on Wednesday, August 19th
+- The NCR BoD meeting was called to order by RE Anna Crissman at 7:31 PM, on Wednesday, August 18th

-- John Bodnar, Eric Danielsen, Joe Lyons, Chris Schimmel, and Ben Tyler, attended as guests.
+- John Bodnar, Eric Danielsen, Joe Lyons, Wayne Quick, Chris Schimmel, Chuck Stanley, and Ben Tyler, attended as guests.

-- Motion to approve the July minutes, as posted on the Google drive (Fouse / Heatwole).
+- Motion to approve the July minutes, as posted on the Google drive (Shanks / Senior).
 Passed.